Hung000anh/Relay-Lamp-ESP32/README.md

 # Relay-Lamp-ESP32
-A basic ESP32 project to control an AC lamp using a relay module.
-This setup demonstrates how to safely switch 220V AC appliances using a microcontroller.
-The code is written in C/C++ and can be compiled with the Arduino IDE.
+A simple Arduino UNO project to control an AC appliance using a relay module, along with an LED indicator.
+This project demonstrates how to safely control high-voltage devices (like a lamp) with a low-voltage microcontroller.
+The LED is used as a visual indicator of the relay's state.
+The code is written in C++ and runs on the Arduino IDE.

 ## ⚙️ Hardware Diagram